-Get Out's Daniel Kaluuya Wears Rihanna's Fenty Foundation -- And More Stars Who Love the Brand
+Rihanna Demonstrates How to Use Her Fenty Beauty Products -- Plus More Stars Who Love the Brand

 RELATED: 5 Brilliant Beauty Tips Rihanna Has Given Us

 But of course, he’s not the only star who loves Rihanna’s products.
-J. Lo was recently spotted wearing the Sawce Mattemoiselle lipstick shade, an orange shade that her makeup artist, Scott Barnes, paired with matching orange-tinged blush.
+J. Lo was recently spotted wearing the Saw-c Mattemoiselle lipstick shade, an orange shade that her makeup artist, Scott Barnes, paired with matching orange-tinged blush.

 Taraji P. Henson’s makeup artist, Ashunta Sheriff, uses the Kilawatt highlighters on her.

-And Dascha Polanco is into the foundations — she wears shade 240 — and she also recently wore the Mattemoiselle matte lip color in Mad Man.
+And Dascha Polanco is into the foundations — she wears shade 240 — and she also recently wore the Mattemoiselle matte lip color in Ma’Damn.

 Vanessa Hudgens wore the highlighter recently too, opting for shades Lightning Dust and Fire Crystal.